danzure/terraform-azure/azure-virtual-desktop/README.md

 # Azure Virtual Desktop Terraform Configuration

-This repository contains Terraform configurations for deploying an Azure Virtual Desktop environment.
-The purpose of this repository is to provide a scalable and easy-to-manage infrastructure for virtual desktops on Azure.
+This repository contains Terraform configurations for deploying `Azure Virtual Desktop`.
+The purpose of this repository is to provide an easy method for managing & deploying a complete Azure Virtual Desktop solution that contains all the nessacary resources to get started.
+Resources within this repository will be named dynamiclly using the following convention: `resourcetype-environment-application-location-instance` based on values listed in the `varibles.tf` file.

 ## Repository Structure